pbojan/cryptocoins-desklet-cinnamon/README.md

 ETH: 0x268ff652d60992d241e40626e94b6dc54444d897
 ```

 Can't donate but you still want to help?
-Report a bug or even better solve one or improve the desklet by creating a pull request.
+Report a bug or even better solve one or improve the Desklet by creating a pull request.
 If you want to add new features please first send an email to [p.bojan@live.com](mailto:p.bojan@live.com) and describe your idea.

 ## Credits

-1. The dekslet currently is using the API from: https://coinmarketcap.com/
+1. The Desklet currently is using the API from: https://coinmarketcap.com/
 2. The icons are from: https://github.com/cjdowner/cryptocurrency-icons

 ## MIT License